-Cavalier attitude towards Lyme infection is misplaced
+Cavalier attitude towards Lyme infection

 Some medical professionals and their patients have dismissed Lyme disease, believing the prevalence and potential damage a Lyme infection can cause is over-exaggerated.
 But what happens if your family is directly affected?
 A researcher from the University of Pennsylvania shares his story “Lemons and Lyme” in the Journal of the Pediatric Infectious Diseases Society.